yasuo-ozu/rusty-man/README.md

 information.  rusty-man is also available as a package for these distributions:
 - Arch Linux: [`rusty-man`][pkg-aur] in the Arch User Repository

-rusty-man should run on all platforms supported by [`crossterm`][].
+rusty-man should run on all platforms, but the `rich` viewer is only available for ANSI terminals.
 If you have trouble running rusty-man on your platform or if you want to help porting rusty-man to other platforms, please let me know.

 ## Integrations